NVIDIA-Merlin/Transformers4Rec/README.md

 ## When to use it?
 ### Sequential and Session-based recommendation
 Traditional recommendation algorithms usually ignore the temporal dynamics and the sequence of interactions when trying to model user behaviour.
-Generally, the next user interaction is related to the sequence of his previous choices.
+Generally, the next user interaction is related to the sequence of user's previous choices.
 In some cases, it might be even a repeated purchase or song play.
-User interests might also suffer from the interest drift, as his preferences might change over time.
+User interests might also suffer from the interest drift, as preferences might change over time.
 Those challenges are addressed by the **sequential recommendation** task.
 A special case of sequential-recommendation is the **session-based recommendation** task, where you have only access to the short sequence of interactions within the current session.
 This is very common in online services like e-commerce, news and media portals where the user might choose to browse anonymously (and due to GDPR compliance no cookies are collected), or because it is a new user.
 This task is also relevant for scenarios were users interests change a lot over time depending on the user context or intent, so leveraging the current session interactions is more promissing than old interactions to provide relevant recommendations.

 To deal with sequential and session-based recommendation, many sequence learning algorithms previously applied in machine learning and NLP research have been explored for RecSys, based on k-Nearest Neighbors, Frequent Pattern Mining, Hidden Markov Models, Recurrent Neural Networks, and more recently neural architectures using the Self-Attention Mechanism and the Transformer architectures.